 Spinach in the 16th century in Britain was used for medical purposes for its mild laxative effects (as it contains oxalic acid).
 Organic spinach contains very high amounts of Vitamin K and A. Spinach is also an excellent source of Manganese, folate, magnesium, iron, copper, Vitamins B2 & B6 as well as vitamin E & C, calcium and potassium.

 The highly aromatic mango was first cultivated in India around 2000 BC.
 There are between 40-60 varieties of Mangos.
-High in Vitamin C, fibre and pectin.
+High in Vitamin C, fiber and pectin.
 It is beneficial in aiding to prevent cancer, balancing cholesterol levels and helps to alkalinize the body.
 It improves skin and eye health as well as improving one’s digestive health.

 cucumbers are one of the oldest cultivated vegetables, originating in India.
 They have a very high water content (approx. 96%).
 There are about 100 different varieties of cucumbers 2/3 for eating 1/3 for pickling.
 Cucumber’s secondary compounds lariciresinol, pinoresinol, and secoisolariciresinol have been shown to aid against the onset of cardiovascular disease as well as different cancers (breast, ovarian, uterine, prostate).
-They are a high source of Vitamin K as well as a good source of molybdenum (promotes sulphur balance in the body, antioxidant benefits, proper functioning of the nervous system) and pantothenic acid (Vitamin B5, energy production, fat metabolism).
+They are a high source of Vitamin K as well as a good source of molybdenum (promotes sulfur balance in the body, antioxidant benefits, proper functioning of the nervous system) and pantothenic acid (Vitamin B5, energy production, fat metabolism).

 Flax Seeds are one of the first crops to have been cultivated by humans.
-They range in colour, brown to golden yellow.
-An incredible source of omega 3 fatty acids, flax seeds also contain a good amount of Vitamin B1, copper, manganese, fibre, magnesium, selenium and phosphorus.
+They range in color, brown to golden yellow.
+An incredible source of omega 3 fatty acids, flax seeds also contain a good amount of Vitamin B1, copper, manganese, fiber, magnesium, selenium and phosphorus.
 Flax seeds are beneficial for skin health, the health and strength of the cardiovascular system, moreover by being amazing antioxidants and anti-inflammatory agents flax seeds are also great for aiding in combating cancer.

 Chia seeds are native to the Americas, where it was used by Aztecs as a cereal which they roasted and ground and made into a porridge or cake.
 Chia seeds contain a high amount of Omega 3 and 6 fatty acids, zinc, potassium, phosphorus, calcium and copper.
 They aid in promoting balanced digestive health and function.
 They promote skin and heart health.
 Chia seeds aid in regulating blood sugar levels which helps individuals with diabetes.

-Goji berries are native to China, where it was traditionally used for its health benefits at strengthening muscles and tendons, boosting immune health and promoting a healthy long life.
+Goji berries are native to China, where it was traditionally used for its health benefits at strengthening muscles and tendons, boosting immune health and promoting healthy long life.
 Goji berries are a high source of vitamins a, B2, C and selenium.
-It is also a good source of potassium, calcium and iron.
+It is also a good source of potassium, calcium, and iron.
 They are amazing sources of antioxidants which make them great at fighting off free radical damage as well as oxidative stress.
 Goji berries boost the immune system, skin and eye health and aid in the fight against cancer and its progression.

 Coconut Water is very high in Potassium (read above for benefits) and antioxidants.
-Coconut water, like regular water, does wonders for dehydration related ailments (headaches, dry skin, dry lips etc.)
+Coconut water, like regular water, does wonders for dehydration related ailments (headaches, dry skin, dry lips, etc.)

 Goji Burst Smoothie